Helpful Information

 Develop your creative thinking through costume design...

 The role of a costume designer is to make accessories and clothing for actors in film, theatre and television productions.
 As a costume designer, it’s important to draft multiple options for yourself.
-This gives you a chance to compare your designs and choose the best one, which is a great way to develop your decision-making skills.
+This gives you a chance to compare your designs and choose the best one, which is a great way to develop your child’s decision-making skills.

 Step 1: Design three options for your chosen character – remember to be creative and have fun!